SolidRun/lx2160a_build/README.md

    Safe reference points in case uart stays silent are protocols `0` (`SRDS_PRTCL_S1=0`, `SRDS_PRTCL_S2=0`, `SRDS_PRTCL_S3=0`).

 ## Deploying

+### SD Boot

 For SD card bootable images, plug in a micro SD into your machine and run the following, where sdX is the location of the SD card got probed into your machine -

 `sudo dd if=images/lx2160acex7_2000_700_3200_8_5_2_sd.img of=/dev/sdX`

+And then set boot DIP switch on COM to off/on/on/on from numbers 1 to 4 (dip number 5 is not used, notice the marking 'ON' on the DIP switch)

+### SPI Boot

 For SPI boot, boot thru SD card and then load the _xspi_ images to system memory and flash it using the `sf probe` and `sf update` commands.
 An example below loads the image through TFTP prototocl, flashes and then verifies the image -